florianamoser/splicer/documentation/monoandrgb.md

 To capture full-color images using the monochrome sensor, Splicer employs a **tri-color filter method** based on classical color separation.
 This technique, which dates back to the earliest forms of color photography[^3], involves capturing three separate exposures through red, green, and blue filters.
 The resulting images—commonly referred to as *Trichromes* are then combined to produce a full-color image.

-> **RGB Line Scan Sensors**
+!!! info "**RGB Line Scan Sensors**"

->
-> Line scan sensors capable of capturing color do exist.
+    Line scan sensors capable of capturing color do exist.
 Instead of a single monochrome line of pixels, they feature either a bilinear Bayer pattern across two lines or a trilinear line array, where each of the three lines is sensitive to a different primary color (red, green, or blue).
 These lines are physically offset from one another (e.g., by 40 µm in the tested Takex TLC-7300 UCL Sensor[^3]).
 Tests with the mentioned trilinear RGB sensor have shown that this physical offset introduces significant divergence in the optical path for each line in the physical space.
 As a result, such sensors are only suitable for capturing flat objects.
 In the specific use case of Splicer, the geometric misalignment introduced by the offset renders trilinear sensors unsuitable.

 Splicer has a filterwheel in it's optical path.
 Position 1: no filter, Position 2: red filter, Position 3: green filter, Position 4: blue filter.